eriksjolund/install-ensemble-into-a-linux-container/README.md

 # install-ensemble-into-a-linux-container
 Install Ensemble Suite (NMR software) into a Linux container.
+(Status: Right now the Ensemble software is not installed inside container but into the users home directory)

 ## Introduction